 So, as travellers, hikers, and adventurers, what is a solution to staying hydrated that doesn’t also contribute to the plastic problem?
 Meet the next generation Grayl water bottle…

 This epic Grayl GEOPRESS review will bring you up to speed on everything I learned about what it’s actually like to trek and travel with this filter water bottle.
-If you also are looking for a badass purifier bottle to hydrate your next backpacking adventure, you NEED to read this review because this Grayl water filter bottle NEEDS to be on your radar.
+If you also are looking for a badass purifier bottle to hydrate your next backpacking adventure, you NEED to read this review because this Grayl purifier bottle NEEDS to be on your radar.

-Quick Answer: The Grayl GEOPRESS Nitty Gritty
+Quick Answer: The Grayl GEOPRESS Filter Bottle Nitty Gritty

 - Capacity: 24 oz / 710 ml

 - Weight: 15.9 oz.
 (450 g)